 Here’s a helpful article for choosing the best online coding course to start with.

-Final thoughts: The best programming languages for web development
+Final thoughts: The best programming languages for web development in 2020

 Even if you’re completely new to programming.
 Even if you’re not even sure how web projects are built.